ruffoa/Compilers-PT_Pascal/TestSuite/CodeGen/AddTwo/add-two-output.md

-This is the base program, just the minimum required code to have a valid Qust program
+Adds 2 to a number and assigns the result to a new variable

 -------------------------